MTandHJ/RecBoard/README.md

     </p>
 </h4>

-This repository collects some classical recommendation methods, and I hope you will find it helpful.
+This repository collects some classic recommendation methods, and I hope you will find it helpful.